Ivo-Balbaert/The_Way_to_Jai/book/16_Types in depth.md

 ## 16.3.3 Checking whether an enum is #specified
 A field `enum_type_flags` in Type_Info_Enum can give you more info on the enum, for example: a flag SPECIFIED tells you whether an enum has been specified, see line (5) and following.

+## 16.3.4 Checking whether a struct uses Vector3 with #as
+Proc `uses_vector3_with_as` starting in line (6) shows how you can detect this with reflection info.
+We test it in line (7) on a struct type Thing1 that fulfills the requirement, and a struct Other which does not.